NoobieKnight/SmartGrid-Integration/README.md

 This Python script controls two shelly relays to integrate smart grid integration in to compatible heat pumps, with the help of the Tibber API

+This is the first thing I've done in python so its quite rough

 # Things needed

 * A Tibber subscription